 As required by the Bank's Articles of Association, a maximum of 10% of the profit for the year attributable to the shareholders of the Bank before Board of directors' remuneration is transferred to the voluntary reserve.
 Such annual transfers may be discontinued by a resolution of the shareholders' General Assembly upon a recommendation by the Board of Directors.
+On 7 March 2021, the shareholders' General Assembly approved to discontinue the transfers to the voluntary reserve.

-Voluntary reserve is available to be distributed to shareholders at the discretion of the general assembly in ways that may be deemed beneficial to the Bank, except for the amount equivalent to the cost of purchase of the treasury shares (note 25).
+Voluntary reserve is available to be distributed to shareholders at the discretion of the general assembly in ways that may be deemed beneficial to the Bank, except for the amount equivalent to the cost of purchase of the treasury shares (note 23).

-28. PERPETUAL TIER 1 SUKUK
+26. PERPETUAL TIER 1 SUKUK

-During 2016, the Bank, issued "Tier 1 Sukuk", through a Sharia's compliant Sukuk arrangement amounting to USD 250 million.
-Tier 1 Sukuk is a perpetual security in respect of which there is no fixed redemption date and constitutes direct, unsecured, subordinated obligations (senior only to share capital) of the Bank subject to the terms and conditions of the Mudaraba Agreement.
-The Tier 1 Sukuk is listed on the Irish Stock Exchange and NASDAQ Dubai and callable by the Bank after five-year period ending May 2021 (the "First Call Date") or any profit payment date thereafter subject to certain redemption conditions.

-The net proceeds of Tier 1 Sukuk are invested by way of Mudaraba with the Bank (as Mudareb) on an unrestricted comingling basis, by the Bank in its general business activities carried out through the general Mudaraba pool.
-Tier 1 Sukuk bears an expected profit rate of 6.75% per annum to be paid semi-annually in arrears until the First Call Date.
-After that, the expected profit rate will be reset based on then prevailing 5 years U.S Mid Swap Rate plus initial margin of 5.588% per annum.
+On 1 April 2021, the Bank has issued "Tier 1 Sukuk - 2021", through a Sharia's compliant Sukuk arrangement amounting to USD 500 million which was fully allocated.
+Tier 1 Sukuk -2021 is a perpetual security in respect of which there is no fixed redemption date and constitutes direct, unsecured, subordinated obligations (senior only to share capital) of the Bank subject to the terms and conditions of the Mudaraba Agreement.
+The Tier 1 Sukuk - 2021 is callable by the Bank on 1 October 2026 and bears an expected profit rate of 3.95% per annum to be paid semi-annually in arrears.
+The expected profit rate will be reset on 1 April 2027 based on then prevailing 6 years US Treasury Rate plus initial margin of 2.896% per annum.
+The net proceeds are invested by way of Mudaraba with the Bank (as Mudareb) on an unrestricted co-mingling basis, by the Bank in its general business activities carried out through the general Mudaraba pool.
 Mudaraba profit will not be accumulated and the event is not considered an event of default.